imhassla/proxy-machine/README.md

 scan.py - performs port scaning with socks4 socket using founded proxies.

-checker.py - checks all types or selected type of proxy from scan_results or custom API '-url'
+checker.py - checks all types of proxies from scan_results or custom API '-url'

 The availability of all proxies is checked using a GET request to https://httpbin.org/ip.